UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 #### QCar2 Node Map for MATLAB/Simulink

-The following node map shows the node numbers that can be used for QCar2 autonomous route planning in the MATLAB/Simulink version.
+The following node map shows the node numbers that can be used for QCar2 autonomous route planning in the MATLAB/Simulink version

 **Pickup location:** Node 2